opendatasoft/slate/source/includes/_processing.md

 ## Retrieve possible processor parameters from processor name

-For some processors and some processors parameters, the OpenDataSoft platform has a way of determining a set of possible values.
+For some processors and some processors parameters, the OpenDataSoft platform has a way to suggest values for the processor parameters.
 It can for instance figure out the list of fields the processor could operate on.

 This endpoint is meant to expose this feature, by taking a processor name and returning the set of possible values for each parameter.